Dodë Gjergji

+Life

 Dodë Gjergji was born in Stublla near Viti, SFR Yugoslavia.
 From 2000 to 2005 he was the Apostolic Administrator of Sapë in Albania.
 He was appointed the bishop of Sapë on 23 November 2005 and consecrated on 5 January 2006.
 On 12 December 2006 he was appointed the apostolic administrator of Prizren.

-On 5 September 2018, Pope Francis elevated the apostolic administration as a new diocese and appointed Dode Gjergji as its first diocesan bishop.
+On 5 September 2018, Pope Francis elevated the apostolic administration as a new diocese and appointed Dodë Gjergji as its first diocesan bishop.